happyDevelp/olesmalysh/FishermanHandBOOK (Android Studio)/README.md

 ## *First entry*

 ### When you open the App for the first time you`ll see this view.
-You can see the names, pictures and shorts desctiption.
-You can sroll up or down.
+You can see the names, pictures and shorts description.
+You can scroll up or down.

 ![first_open](https://github.com/happyDevelp/olesmalysh/blob/main/FishermanHandBOOK%20(Android%20Studio)/pic/Screenshot_164.png?raw=true)